jbeeko/TypeUp/README.md

 #### Multi field Union types
 Union types with multiple fields are not supported.
 In principle it shoud be possible to support multiple fields.
 Those with labels would be supported like in the case of records.
 Unlabled fields would need to be designated using say a '-'.

+#### Ad-hoc Comments
+Comments are widely used in configuration files.
+They are not supported by FSON for three reasons:

+1. Adding support for them will probably require introducing either delimaters or escape characters.
+This will make the language harder to user for novices.
+2. Since ad-hoc comments a not part of the model they will be lost when recreating the text from from the parsed data.
+This limits their usefulness.
+3. In many cases if something warrents a commont or note it should be in the data model.
+Either explicitly or there should be an optional `Notes:` field.

 ## FSON Parser